 Note: Priority for the Bioanalytical Core services will be given on a first come, first serve basis.
 Consideration will be given for grant priority and due dates, sample size, and complexity of analysis.

-Mutant Mouse/Viral Vector Core provides expert advice, necessary training, and the infrastructure to utilize molecular biological approaches to create genetically engineered mouse models for new and existing drug abuse research.
+2. The Mutant Mouse/Viral Vector Core provides expert advice, necessary training, and the infrastructure to utilize molecular biological approaches to create genetically engineered mouse models for new and existing drug abuse research.
 Specifically, this Core will provide investigators the necessary training, tools, and expertise to: (1) create novel genetically modified mice, (2) maintain mice in a repository for breeding and genotyping, (3) cryogenically preserve mouse lines, (4) develop viral- vectors to over-express, knock-down or deliver dominant negative forms of genes of interest, and (5) deliver viral vectors stereotaxically into specific brain regions of interest and verify the extent of the manipulation.

 Core Lead: Dr. Aron Lichtman; Co-Investigator: Dr. Jolene Windle; Co-Investigator: Dr. Michael Miles